-For elderly people, or people with a physical impediment, a large range of natural motions and muscular activation patterns will not be available to them.
+For elderly people or people with a physical impediment, a large range of natural motions and muscular activation patterns will not be available to them.
 Assisted motion is a prominent technique used in neuromuscular rehabilitation whereby some mechanism is used to help the person perform a motion that they would otherwise be unable to perform.
-For example, robotics are used in treatment of chronic stroke patients to aide in limb motor control, and has been shown to increase motor control (Kwakkel et al., 2008; Prange et al., 2006).
+For example, robotics are used in the therapy of chronic stroke patients to aide in limb motor control and has been shown to increase motor control (Kwakkel et al., 2008; Prange et al., 2006).
 In some studies, this improvement is greater than conventional movement therapies (Lum et al., 2002).

-One of the major design principles of the REVIVER is to maximise the effects of gravity, and to maximise the participants' counter-reaction to gravity.
-In an upright position, as utilised in most physical activities and sports, minimal force is required to counteract gravity as the center of gravity is directly above their support base.
-In a tilted position, the participant has to counteract torques (rotational forces), due to their center of gravity being displaced from their support base.
-Counteracting these torques requires substantial muscular activation, yet due to the support of the device, this muscular activation is possible for most participants, even those with substantial movement impairment.
+One of the major design principles of the REVIVER is to maximise the effects of gravity and to maximise the participants' counter-reaction to gravity.
+In an upright position, as utilised in most physical activities and sports, minimal force is required to counteract gravity as the centre of gravity is directly above their support base.
+In a tilted position, the participant has to counteract torques (rotational forces), due to their centre of gravity being displaced from their support base.
+Counteracting these torques requires substantial muscular activation, yet due to the support of the machine, this muscular activation is possible for most participants, even those with substantial movement impairment.

-All motion other than simple reflexes originate in the brain.
-The brain and the body work as a single integrated system, and many physical impairments have origins in the brain.
-In fact, improvement in any movement or action, from hitting a tennis ball to walking up the stairs result from refining and strengthening of the neural circuits which compute and execute these actions.
+All motion other than simple reflexes originates in the brain.
+The brain and the bodywork as a single integrated system, and many physical impairments have origins in the brain.
+In fact, improvement in any movement or action, from hitting a tennis ball to walking up the stairs results from refining and strengthening of the neural circuits which compute and execute these actions.
 The strengthening of these circuits comes about by repetition and adaptation in response to external feedback.

 The brain has an innate ability to heal itself, and to compensate for lost function by strengthening existing pathways, or recruiting new pathways should an existing pathway be irrevocably damaged.
 There are a large number of mechanisms contributing to this ability, which are collectively termed neuroplasticity, and are described below.

-Speed of electric signal dependent on amount of myelin.
+Speed of electric signal dependent on the amount of myelin.